 • Phased rollout and continuous feedback are vital for success.

-Case Study 2: Innovatech Solutions' "Spark" System - Fueling Startup Growth
+Case Study 2: Innovatech Solutions' "Spark" System

 The Challenge: Rapid Iteration vs. Cohesive Experience

-Innovatech Solutions, a fast-growing (fictional) SaaS startup, needed to iterate on its product quickly to respond to market demands.
+Innovatech Solutions, a fast-growing SaaS startup, needed to iterate on its product quickly to respond to market demands.
 However, this rapid pace led to inconsistencies in the UI, a disjointed user experience, and challenges in onboarding new designers and developers efficiently.

 The Solution: Building the "Spark" Design System

 Innovatech developed "Spark," a lean but comprehensive design system focused on core UI elements, clear guidelines, and agile development practices.
 They prioritized flexibility and ease of use, enabling their small team to build and ship features faster while maintaining a high level of quality and brand identity.
-This involved principles of resilience, much like those in Chaos Engineering: Building Resilient Systems.

 Dynamic graphic symbolizing Innovatech Solutions' Spark design system enabling rapid innovation